RG Student Organizing Fellowship

 - Recruit for national RG programming, including our annual national conference Make Money Make Change, webinars/trainings, and other events

-- Lead student RG membership drive initiative during RG fall and spring appeals
+- Lead student RG membership drive initiative during RG fall and spring drives

-- Manage rollout of Redistribution Pledge on college campuses
+- Manage the rollout of the Redistribution Pledge on college campuses

 - Responsible for regular input of data around college organizing, as well as basic administrative tasks such as uploading timesheets

-- As needed, provide support with assigned special projects that serve RG’s larger organizing goals
+- As needed, provide support with assigned special projects that serve RG’s larger organizing goals.
+Projects include working on campaigns, social media and communications, multiracial base-building, etc.,

 - Attend biweekly supervisory calls with other Student Organizing Fellows